shotover/shotover-proxy/docs/src/transforms.md

     data_center: "dc1"
     # Shotover will always prefer to route messages to this rack but may route outside of the rack when nodes in the rack are unreachable.
     rack: "rack1"

+    # The host_id that Shotover will report in system.local results.
+    # Make sure to set this to a unique value for each Shotover instance that is proxying to the same cluster.
+    # Maybe copy one from: https://wasteaguid.info
+    host_id: "2dd022d6-2937-4754-89d6-02d2933a8f7a"

     # When this field is provided TLS is used when connecting to the remote address.
     # Removing this field will disable TLS.